AdobeDocs/experience-manager-learn.en/help/assets/overview.md

 * **[Using Adobe Asset Link (Video)](./creative-cloud/adobe-asset-link-feature-video-use.md)**
     <br>
-    *Learn about how designers and creative users can collaborate using their favorite Adobe Creative Cloud desktop applications.*
+    *Learn about how designers and creative users can collaborate using their favorite Adobe Creative Cloud desktop applications*

 * **[Using Connected Assets (Video)](./deployment/connected-assets-feature-video-use.md)**
     <br>